sqram/crunchbox/README.md

 programs supported: Any.

-By defaul, Crunchbox comes with the following plugins
+Out of the box, Crunchbox comes with the following plugins
 - Openbox
 - GTK2 theme and icon theme
 - Tint2